jackielxu/how-to-mit-webmoira/README.md

 3. (Opt.)
 If your addresses include "@mit.edu"
 ----------------------------------------------
 The later command that we will use (`blanche`) doesn't accept email addresses with the "@mit.edu" string.
-We want just the kerboros usernames, so we need to get rid of "@mit.edu" if your textfile includes them.
+We want just the Kerberos usernames, so we need to get rid of "@mit.edu" if your textfile includes them.

 You can filter out this string from every line in your textfile by using the `sed` command.
 If you like the Excel or Google sheets interface better, I recommend just doing find/replace to remove the "@mit.edu".